sumantripuraneni/secrets-sync-agent/README.md

-In addition to aforementioned, application developes can also use both init or sidecar containers in the same Deployment or DeploymentConfig.
+In addition to aforementioned init or side car container approach, application developers can also use both init or sidecar containers in the same Deployment or DeploymentConfig.

 In this approach:
 *  An init container would start first retrieve the secrets from Hashi Vault and write the secret's contents to a shared volumeMount